3 common pricing strategies

 Cover image of common pricing strategies

-Pricing is an essential aspect of running an eCommerce store, as it can impact the profitability of your business and your ability to attract and retain customers.
+Pricing is an essential aspect of running an E-commerce store, as it can impact the profitability of your business and your ability to attract and retain customers.
 There are several different pricing strategies that you can use, each with its benefits and drawbacks.

-Here is a brief overview of three common pricing strategies for eCommerce stores and why one is more important than ever, considering the market situation:
+Here is a brief overview of three common pricing strategies for E-commerce stores and why one is more important than ever, considering the market situation:

 Visual graphic of Cost based pricing